insilmaril/vym/README.md

 https://sourceforge.net/projects/vym/

-The latest development drops can be found in the Files/Development folder there.
+The latest development drops for all platforms can be found there in the folder Files->Development.

 The latest binaries for Linux, Debian and Ubuntu are built and available in the authors Open Build Service project:

 https://software.opensuse.org/download.html?project=home%3Ainsilmaril&package=vym